Super Nintendo Classic Coming in September

 The Switch isn't expected to be available at MSRP until next year(!).
 And the NES Classic was never available enough to go down to MSRP before it was discontinued.

+It was sheer luck, though.
+There were four at the store.
+Went back a few hours later and the three I didn't buy were gone.

-Still Waiting for the NES Classic (Score:1)
+Still Waiting for the NES Classic (Score:2, Interesting)

 Nintendo should be manufacturing additional NES Classic units instead of shutting their production down (Which has already occurred) and then announcing a Super Nintendo Classic.
 They haven't remotely met demand for the first retro console yet.
 Many of us were looking forward to it from the second it was announced, but there were no pre-orders available online, so we waited, and tried to buy it release day, and it sold out instantly.
 Several "click-a-thons" were announced by Amazon, Walmart.com, etc. tha

-Third-party game licenses (Score:2)
+Third-party game licenses (Score:1)

 Nintendo should be manufacturing additional NES Classic units